tivonahaug/standard/README.md

 # standard
 # Contributing

-Merging a PR in this repository (or pushing a commit to `main`) will automatically build and publish a new version
+Merging a PR in this repository (or pushing a commit to `master`) will automatically build and publish a new version

 ## Versions